greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-root-partition.html.md

 ## <a id="topic_h2x_hks_wbb"></a>GPORCA and Leaf Partition Statistics

 Although creating and maintaining root partition statistics is crucial for GPORCA query performance with partitioned tables, maintaining leaf partition statistics is also important.
-If GPORCA cannot generate a plan for a query against a partitioned table, then the Postgres Planner is used and leaf partition statistics are needed to produce the optimal plan for that query.
+If GPORCA cannot generate a plan for a query against a partitioned table, then the Postgres-based planner is used and leaf partition statistics are needed to produce the optimal plan for that query.

 GPORCA itself also uses leaf partition statistics for any queries that access leaf partitions directly, instead of using the root partition with predicates to eliminate partitions.
 For example, if you know which partitions hold necessary tuples for a query, you can directly query the leaf partition itself; in this case GPORCA uses the leaf partition statistics.